MiguelCastillo/azureContainer/README.md

 $ zurels
 ```

-And the commond below will delete `index.js` from the container `dist`
+And the command below will delete `index.js` from the container `dist`

 ```
 $ zuredel